Safester-net/Safester.CryptoLibrary/README.md

 Note that the two `stream` instances  are always safely closed by `Encrypt`.

 Decryption is straightforward using a `Decryptor`.
-We just pass the previous built
+We just pass the previous  `privateKeyring`  (built with

-`String privateKeyring = pgpKeyPairHolder.PrivateKeyRing` to the `Decryptor` constructor along with the necessary passphrase:
+`String privateKeyring = pgpKeyPairHolder.PrivateKeyRing`) to the `Decryptor` constructor along with the necessary passphrase:

 ```C#
 string inFileEncrypted = rootDir + "\\safester_samples\\koala.jpg.pgp";